 Rules for Visiting Saint Petersburg With No Russian Visa

-Saint Petersburg is situated at the border with Finland, very close to other European countries, and has a nice marine infrastructure.
+Saint Petersburg is situated at the border with Finland, very close to other European countries, and has nice marine infrastructure.
 Besides, local authorities realize the importance of tourism development. they do a lot for making access to Saint Petersburg easier.

-By the decision of the Government of the Russian Federation, nowadays cruise and ferry passengers are allowed to stay in the Russian Federation up to 72 hours without Russian visa if they arrive at Saint Petersburg on board of a vessel and make part of a tour group.
+By the decision of the Government of the Russian Federation, nowadays cruise and ferry passengers are allowed to stay in the Russian Federation for up to 72 hours without a Russian visa if they arrive at Saint Petersburg on board a vessel and make part of a tour group.
 A visa-free journey can last up to 3 days.

 Who Can Enter Saint Petersburg with No Russian Visa: